Scotland's island councils set to win new powers

 Despite their size, the local authorities are home to around 72,000 people - just 1.5 per cent of the population in Scotland.

 Their remoteness - it’s often-repeated that Lerwick is closer to Oslo than London - means their vital contribution to both the Scottish and UK economy can be overlooked.

 The seas around Shetland are home to vast oil and gas reserves.
-The new Laggan and Tormore fields commissioned last year have the potential supply 100 per cent of Scotland’s gas needs, industry analysts have suggested.
+The new Laggan and Tormore fields discovered last year have the potential supply 100 per cent of Scotland’s gas needs, industry analysts have suggested.

-In total, the two new fields, which have a life span of 20 years, will produce about 8% of the UK’s gas needs.
+In total, the two new fields, which have a lifespan of 20 years, will produce about 8% of the UK’s gas needs.

 This wealth, amid on-going discussions over governance, has led to some Shetlanders to question whether it’s in their economic interest to remain a humble local authority area within a devolved Scotland and the wider UK.

 Wir Shetland, which held its inaugural meeting in October 2015, argues the archipelago would be better served by becoming a British overseas territory - similar to the status of the Falkland Islands or Gibraltar.